Configure Service and Session Options

 Note that you should change the maximum number of sessions only during a service maintenance window, because as soon as you make the change, all services on the VOS device restart automatically.

 For Releases 21.1.3 and later, and Releases 21.2.1 and later, you can modify the default maximum of sessions.
-However, before you change the values, it is recommended that you contact Versa Networks Customer Support.
+Before you change the values, it is recommended that you contact Versa Networks Customer Support.

 To change the maximum number of allowed sessions on a VOS device: